Fires spare Reagan library but menace homes near Los Angeles

 The cause was not yet determined, but Southern California Edison filed a report with state regulators to say it began near its power lines.
 Electrical equipment has sparked some of California’s worst wildfires in recent years and prompted utilities to resort to precautionary power outages.
 SoCal Edison had not cut power in the area at the time this fire started.

-The library, which holds the presidential archives and whose grounds include the graves of Reagan and his wife, Nancy, was well-equipped when flames surrounded it.
-It relies on a combination of high-tech defenses such as fireproof doors, sprinklers and an underground vault, as well as a decidedly no-tech measure — hundreds of goats who are brought in every year in to graze on brush and create a firebreak.
+The library, which holds the presidential archives and includes grounds with the graves of Reagan and his wife, Nancy, was well-equipped when flames surrounded it.
+It relies on a combination of high-tech defenses such as fireproof doors, sprinklers and an underground vault, as well as a decidedly no-tech measure — hundreds of goats brought in every year to graze on brush and create a firebreak.

 An army of firefighters helped protect the hilltop museum, and helicopters hit the flames, leaving some neighbors resentful as they frantically hosed down fires in the surrounding subdivisions and open ranchland.